-In 2007 we hosted the Early Ford V-8 Club of America's Eastern National Meet at the end of May.
+In 1987, 2007 and 2017 we hosted the Early Ford V-8 Club of America's Eastern National Meet .
 In addition to the traditional car show with concourse judging and touring and display classes, we also provided attendees with an opportunity to take in some of the area's major tourist attractions such as George Washington's Mount Vernon, Old Town Alexandria and the National Air and Space Museum's spectacular Udvar-Hazy Center displaying the Space Shuttle Enterprise, a SR-71 Blackbird, the first Boeing 707 and a Concorde SST.

 We hold our monthly general membership meetings at 7:00